jeremiahalex/project-3-starter/README.md

 **Observed Problem:** <br>
 Kids grow up too fast.
 Many parents wish to dress up their kids in pretty cloths but are reluctant to buy new sets due to the fact that they outgrow the clothes in a matter of months.<br><br>
 **Proposed Solution:** <br>
-We aim to solve this problem by providing a service enabling parents to rent outfits for their children on a monthly basis.
+We aim to solve this problem by providing a service enabling parents to rent different outfits for their children on a monthly basis.

 ---